Air Fryer Char Siu Pork (Easy Chinese BBQ Pork at Home)

-Char siu, also known as Chinese barbecue pork, is one of the most iconic Cantonese dishes, and it was always the highlight whenever we passed by a BBQ shop growing up.
-That glossy red glaze hanging in the window, the sweet savory aroma, and the slightly charred edges are hard to forget.
-Traditionally, char siu is roasted over open flames, but this airfryer version brings all that flavor home in a way that is faster, cleaner, and much more approachable.
+Char siu, also known as Chinese barbecue pork, is one of the most iconic Cantonese dishes.
+That glossy red glaze hanging in BBQ shop windows, the sweet savory aroma, and the slightly charred edges are hard to forget.

 Heads up: This post contains affiliate links.
 That means I may earn a small commission if you buy through them — at no extra cost to you.
 Thanks for supporting Drew Eats!